Geoffrey Cain

 Geoffrey Cain is an American journalist and author.
 He writes about geopolitics, national security, technology and multinational companies.
-His reporting has been published in The Economist, Time, Wired (magazine), Foreign Policy, The New Republic and The Wall Street Journal.
+His reporting has been published in The Economist, Time, Wired (magazine), Foreign Policy, The New Republic, The Spectator and The Wall Street Journal.
 He is a regular commentator on Bloomberg TV, BBC, CNN, and NPR.

-Cain is the author of the books, Samsung Rising and the The Perfect Police State.
+Cain is the author of the books, Samsung Rising and The Perfect Police State.
 He received the citation for the Cornelius Ryan Award for The Perfect Police State.

 He has been accused of spying by news media aligned with the Cambodian People's Party.
 This was part of a political crackdown leading up to the arrest of Kem Sokha, the former leader of the now-disbanded opposition party, on treason charges.

 Education

-Cain attended The George Washington University in Washington, D.C., where he received his BA.
-His studies continued in London, where he received an MA with distinction from the School of Oriental and African Studies.
+Cain attended George Washington University in Washington, D.C., where he received his BA.
+His studies continued in London, where he received an MA with distinction from the SOAS University of London.
 He was also a Fulbright scholar in Vietnam.